 Another change I make is using pancetta instead of bacon.
 Bacon in the US is very smokey and I do love that, but not in coq au vin.
 I think the smokiness takes over.
 I love the way pancetta lends great flavor, but stays in the background.

-This, to me, is a wonderful weekend meal, when you have time to enjoy putting it together.
+This, to me, is a wonderful weekend meal, when you have time to linger and enjoy putting it all together.
 It also makes a nice meal for entertaining.
 I tend to make this our Sunday dinner an awful lot.
 Leftovers warm up perfectly for another night during the week.

 - 2 tablespoons olive oil

 - 1 whole chicken about 4 to 5 pounds, cut into pieces

 - kosher salt

 - 16 ounces white button mushrooms or your favorite variety, sliced

 - 10 ounces pearl onions peeled (see Notes)